gccarvalhal/Recommendation_System_Restaurants/README.md

 **TECHNICAL GOAL:**

-Goal 1: Collaborative-Based
-Recommend restaurants given a sentence input from the user describing the typed experience.
+  - **Goal 1:** Collaborative-Based Recommend restaurants given a sentence input from the user describing the typed experience.

-Goal 2: Content-Based
-Recommend other restaurants given a restaurant name input which has highly similar users reviews.
+  - **Goal 2:** Content-Based Recommend other restaurants given a restaurant name input which has highly similar users reviews.

-Extra: Hybrid-Based
-Recommend restaurants given a sentence input from the user describing the typed experience and a new similar option to the chosen recommendation.
+  - **Goal 3:** Hybrid-Based Recommend restaurants given a sentence input from the user describing the typed experience and a new similar option to the chosen recommendation.

 1)	**Download Files:**
 2)	**Download Script:**